A topic from the subject of Environmental Chemistry in Chemistry.

 Materials:

-Dirty water (e.g., from a muddy puddle) Sand
+• Dirty water (e.g., from a muddy puddle)

 Procedure:

-1. Jar A: Fill a jar with tap water.
+1. Jar A (Control): Fill a jar with tap water.
 This will be your control sample.

 2. Jar B: Fill a jar with dirty water.

-3. Sand filtration: Line a funnel with cheesecloth.
+3. Sand filtration: Line a funnel with filter paper (cheesecloth is less effective for this purpose).
 Pour a layer of sand into the funnel.
-Slowly pour the dirty water through the sand filter into Jar A. Observe the filtered water.
+Slowly pour the dirty water through the sand filter into Jar C. Observe the filtered water.

-4. Activated charcoal filtration: Pour a layer of activated charcoal into the funnel.
-Slowly pour the remaining dirty water through the activated charcoal filter into Jar B. Observe the filtered water.
+4. Activated charcoal filtration: Place a layer of activated charcoal *on top* of the sand in the funnel (do not remove the sand).
+Slowly pour the remaining dirty water through the sand and activated charcoal filter into Jar B. Observe the filtered water.

-5. Comparison: Compare the appearance of the filtered water in Jar A and Jar B to the tap water in Jar C.
+5. Comparison: Compare the appearance of the filtered water in Jar B and Jar C to the tap water in Jar A. Note any differences in clarity, color, and odor.

 Significance:

 This experiment demonstrates the importance of water purification and the effectiveness of different water treatment methods.
 Sand filtration is a simple and practical method for removing physical impurities, while activated charcoal is a powerful adsorbent that can remove harmful chemicals and pollutants.
+The comparison between sand filtration alone and sand and charcoal filtration highlights the different roles and effectiveness of these two filtration methods.
 By understanding the principles behind water treatment, we can develop effective strategies to protect our water resources and ensure the availability of clean drinking water.

 Share on: